akeneo/pim-docs/migrate_pim/upgrade_from_32_to_40.rst

 Making sure all classes are loaded
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following command check that all classes can be properly loaded by PHP without generating a fatal error:
+The following command checks that all classes can be properly loaded by PHP without generating a fatal error:

 .. code:: bash